saasquatch/saasquatch-java-sdk/README.md

 ## Development

 This project uses a simple Maven build.
-Compile wilth `mvn compile` and run tests with `mvn test`.
+Compile with `mvn compile` and run tests with `mvn test`.

 Since Android still doesn't fully support Java 8 🤦, Java 8 specific classes like `CompletableFuture`, `java.util.Optional`, and `java.time.Instant` should be avoided.
 Java 8 language features like lambda expressions, however, can be used.
 This restriction does not apply to the test suite.